JahodaPaul/FIT_CTU/README.md

 -----------------------------
 for ncurses:

 sudo apt-get install ncurses-dev

-or if you have fedore:
+or if you have fedora:

 yum install ncurses-*